-Why?
-Zouk is going to be housing three Awesome (there’s even a capital ‘A’) indie acts for an evening of feet tapping, head bopping and awkward white boy dancing!
-The show will be featuring Singapore’s very own indie rockers, Shelves, Californian surf rock threesome, Wavves, and Icelandic experimental band, Múm.
+Zouk is going to be housing three Awesome (there’s even a capital ‘A’) indie acts for an evening of feet tapping, head bopping and awkward white boy dancing.
+The show on 15 June will be featuring Singapore’s very own indie rockers, Shelves, Californian surf rock threesome, Wavves, and Icelandic experimental band, Múm.

 The surf rock trio, Wavves, is made up of front man Nathan Williams and former bassist and drummer of The Reatards, Stephen Pope and Billy Hayes.
-Having recently released their fourth studio album titled “Afraid of Heights”, Wavves has been on the road touring, partying and playing ‘leaves you wet in between the legs’ tunes!
+Having recently released their fourth studio album titled “Afraid of Heights”.

-We were lucky enough to score an exclusive one on one action with Stephen Pope!
-Pope goes into detail about the magic that happens in the studio, the evolution of the band since the first time they played together and how the band is a simply radical concoction of island fruits and STD’s!
+Pope goes into detail about the magic that happens in the studio, the evolution of the band since the first time they played together and how the band is a simply radical concoction of island fruits and STDs.

 Stephen Pope: Nathan started the band by himself in 2008, recording and writing everything himself.
 I met Nate in the summer of 2009 in Barcelona and we became friends.
 I joined the band later that year and we toured Europe together, then immediately went into the studio and did King of the Beach.